cyristo/dataoutdoor/README.md

 ## Other use cases

 You can use Data Outdoor as a java framework.
-In that case, many other nice features are implemented as well.
+In that case, many other nice features are implemented as well, like :
+* extract all the datasets
+* Set the column to be the identifier
+* extract datasets based on a filter
+* extract a dataset by its row number
+* load the extracted datasets in a JSON or Excel file
+* set transformation rules to transform the data prior to loading

 See the JUnit classes to get the documentation.